navjas73/njllrd_proj2/README.md

 Notes:
   - Orienting the pen at 45 degrees for writing works best.
   - The control gain can be adjusted my changing kp in robot_interface.py

+Objective Function:
+  -An objective function is used to avoid joint limits and singularities.
+This function calculates the manipulability of a given configuration, and then uses a small angle step for each joint to calculate the change in manipulability for a small movement in each joint.
+If the manipulability increases a lot, a high magnitude, positive change in the objective function is observed.
+If the manipulability decreases a little, a low magnitude, negative change in the objective function is used.
+These changes in manipulability (definition of a derivative of manipulability) directly correspond to the b-value for the given joint.
+The b-vector is scaled to an appropriate magnitude in order that it keeps baxter manipulable within the workspace, but does not interfere with the pen velocity (although no choice in b should affect the pen velocity, commanding very high joint velocities does impact the smoothness of our lines).

+Smoothing:
+  - A smoothing function is used to evaluate the path created by our RRT.
+We start with the path we have chosen (array of configuration waypoints), and iterate through each index of that path.
+For each waypoint (let's say p1), we select a random waypoint (let's say p3) between the one we are testing and the goal (let's say p3).
+We attempt to connect those two points, and collision check.
+If no collision is found, we remove un-necessary waypoints (in this case, p2) and continue to iterate through this new path array.